The 10 Best Coffee Beans In the World (whole bean coffee)

 There are thousands of choices when it comes to choosing good coffee beans.
 But if you make the wrong choice your coffee is doomed and your money wasted!

-In this guide I’ll show you the 3 simple questions that you should ask yourself when choosing coffee beans.
+In this guide Home Grounds shows you the 3 simple questions that you should ask yourself when choosing coffee beans.
 It will make choosing the perfect coffee beans easy, and your coffee will taste so much better.
-I’ll also reveal the common ‘choosing beans’ mistake that most coffee lovers make when ordering online.
-I made this mistake for years.
+We also reveal the common ‘choosing beans’ mistake that most coffee lovers make when ordering online.
+Bunch of us have made this mistake for years.

-Finally, I’ve put together a list of some of best coffee beans as rated by coffee experts and connoisseurs.
+Finally, the Home Grounds’ team has put together a list of some of the best coffee beans as rated by coffee experts and connoisseurs.
 Read on with us as we travel the globe and answer the question: what are the best coffee beans for you?

 At A Glance: